greenelab/deep-review/sections/06_discussion.md

 (images or video) when jointly learnt with other modalities (audio or text) [@tag:Ngiam2011].
-Deep graphical models such as DBNs are considered to be well suited for multimodal learning tasks since they are aimed to learn a joint probability distribution from inputs.
+Deep graphical models such as DBNs are considered to be well suited for multimodal learning tasks since they learn a joint probability distribution from inputs.
 They can be pre-trained in an unsupervised fashion on large unlabeled data and then fine-tuned on a smaller number of labeled examples.
 When labels are available, convolutional neural networks (CNN) are